Belletto: Latinization of Germanic compounds

-These adaptations preserved the semantic core while aligning with Latin grammatical conventions—a strategy often observed in multilingual contact zones where Latin served as the official language of record (see Wilson 1998: 114–15; Leumann 1977: 313; Wackernagel 1926: 44–46).
+These adaptations preserved the semantic core while aligning with Latin grammatical conventions—a strategy often observed in multilingual contact zones where Latin served as the official language of record.

-Phonosemantic Adaptation of Germanic Roots
+Phonosemantic adaptation of Germanic roots

 Phonologically, the transition from the Old High German (OHG) compound Bilithari to the Latinized Belletto exemplifies a broader process of linguistic mediation spanning the evolution from OHG to Middle High German (MHG).
 This shift also reflects a common medieval orthographic practice of approximating Germanic stems to existing Latin lexical roots with analogous phonetic and semantic profiles.
 The bilabial plosive onset (b-), followed by a high front vowel (i/e), and the lateral consonant (l), creates a phonetic structure readily mapped onto Latin bellum, particularly when filtered through Vulgar Latin scribal conventions.
 This phenomenon of phonosemantic approximation was further facilitated by the shared martial semantics of both root forms and their relative derivational relationship through Proto-Indo-European (PIE).
-In this framework, beli- (“bold” or “strong”) and bellum (“war”) emerge as typologically convergent reflexes of related PIE stems (cf. Mallory and Adams 2006: 306–309).
+In this framework, beli- ("bold" or "strong") and bellum ("war") emerge as typologically convergent reflexes of related PIE stems.

 While Bilithari itself derives from Old High German—spoken roughly between the 6th and 11th centuries—its anthroponymic elements persisted into the Middle High German period (ca. 1050-1350) through oral continuity and occasional preservation in semi-Latinized forms within early ecclesiastical, legal, and diplomatic records.
 By the 13th century, the OHG compound Bilithari would have evolved into an MHG form such as Bilhære or Bilther, consistent with attested morphological patterns in anthroponyms of the period.
-These forms retained the martial semantics of the original compound—‘little warrior’ or ‘junior commander’—while conforming to the phonological and suffixal changes characteristic of MHG name formation (cf. Förstemann 1900: 237–238).
+These forms retained the martial semantics of the original compound—'little warrior' or 'junior commander'—while conforming to the phonological and suffixal changes characteristic of MHG name formation.

 Within Germanic dialect zones under Venetian or Holy Roman imperial administration (e.g., Tyrol, Carinthia, Friuli), such forms underwent further Latinization in the course of their adaptation to diplomatic, legal, or ecclesiastical registers.
 In the 13th-century Adriatic region, where Latin remained the dominant written medium in chancery and diplomatic contexts, these Germanic compounds were sometimes preserved in partially fossilized form and subjected to Latinization for official recordkeeping.

-Bureaucratic Legibility and Transimperial Onomastics
+Bureaucratic legibility and transimperial onomastics

-In this context, Latin operated not merely as a clerical medium but as the dominant instrument of transimperial identity and bureaucratic legibility throughout the medieval period.
-The form Belletto, shaped through these processes of phonosemantic approximation and morphosyntactic adaptation, thus encodes a Latin bureaucratic response to a Germanic vernacular anthroponym, reflecting the integration of Germanic naming elements into Latin onomastic conventions—where personal names were systematically reshaped to align with the semantic, morphological, and administrative norms of medieval imperial governance.